This is my in-depth review of Capital One Shopping.

 #1.
 It can slow down your browser

-The extension, like any other extension or add-on software, has the potential negatively impact your browser’s performance.
-This hasn’t been a problem in our testing, but it may be noticeable for some users.
+The extension, like any other extension or add-on software, has the potential to negatively impact your browser’s performance.
+This hasn’t been a problem in my testing, but it may be noticeable for some users.

 #2.
 It collects a ton of data